 During this class we will work on larger scale table designs for a more elaborate gathering, using height to create impact for the type of flowers that will be remembered by your guests.

-Day Six: Let’s Work Together: A Large-Scale Group Project
+Day Five: Let’s Work Together: A Large-Scale Group Project

 Working as a team the group will create a large-scale installation to create a stunning backdrop for the end of the course, followed by a drinks reception.